Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Conclusion

 \section{Conclusion}

-Motivated by recent algorithmic developments in time series forecasting, this study, as the first in household electricity STLF, investigated whether time series foundation models are competitive to SOTA TFS Transformers on household STLF tasks.
+Motivated by recent algorithmic developments in time series forecasting, this study investigated whether time series foundation models are competitive to SOTA TFS Transformers on household STLF tasks.
 Following the guideline of \citet{Haben.2021} we considered time series cross-validation on multiple datasets using statistical baselines and sophisticated TFS Transformers.
-In our benchmark, unlike the TFS Transformers, the foundation models were used out-of-the-box for prediction without task-specific adaptation or fine-tuning.
-We show that the foundation models are already capable of delivering competitive forecast performance compared to trained-from-scratch Transformers.
+In our benchmark, unlike the TFS Transformers, the TSFMs were used out-of-the-box for prediction without task-specific adaptation or fine-tuning.
+We show that TSFM are already capable of delivering competitive and in most cases better forecast performance compared to trained-from-scratch Transformers.
 The foundation models show their strength, especially when there is more context (i.e., longer input sizes).
-Furthermore, our findings indicate that, in the case of LagLLama, its special architecture may harm performance when dealing with a limited input context.
+Furthermore, our findings indicate that, in the case of LagLLama or Moirai, its special architecture may harm performance when dealing with a limited input context.
 In conclusion, the ability of foundation models to achieve high accuracy with limited data and without training opens up new possibilities for developing more efficient and accessible energy forecasting solutions.

+\begin{IEEEbiography}[{ }]{Marcel Meyer} received the B.Sc. and Dipl.-Wi.-Ing. (equivalent M.Sc.) degrees in industrial engineering and management from the Technische Universität Dresden, Germany, in 2017.

+From 2018 to 2024, he worked in several positions in the industry, reaching from textile and aerospace industry to data science consultancy.
+Since 2024, he is Research Assistant at Paderborn University with a focus on digital twins and Time Series Foundation Models.